 It’s easy to wonder if you can make marijuana tea because regular smokers drink tea on a daily basis.
 ‘Can you brew tea with marijuana?’ many cannabis consumers ask.
 The answer is yes, and it’s simple to do so.
 You may make THC tea, and you will almost certainly be able to do so.
-In a nutshell, you’ll just be adding weed tincture or cannabis oil to your usual cup of tea.
+In a nutshell, you’ll just be adding herbe tincture or cannabis oil to your usual cup of tea.
 A fantastic coconut cannabis butter works well with both coffee and tea.

 More and more people are becoming aware of the therapeutic potential of medical marijuana.
 Simply put, cannabis has a lot of prospective health advantages.
 It may be used as a natural painkiller, for example, or to help with nausea and stimulate appetite in cancer patients.
 There’s evidence that it might aid in the treatment of epilepsy, multiple sclerosis, and digestive problems such as Crohn’s disease.